HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 * **connection** - Containing element for the connection definition
 * **name** - The name of the connection.
 This will be used by operations to identify the connection they should use
-* **install** - Indicates if the Razl connector should be installed at the target location
+* **install** - Indicates if the Sitecore Razl connector should be installed at the target location
-* **preset** - The name of the pre-configured connection defined using the Razl GUI
+* **preset** - The name of the pre-configured connection defined using the Sitecore Razl GUI
 * **url** - The URL to the Sitecore instance.
 Must start with http or https.
-* **accessGuid** - The Guid used by Razl to access the Sitecore instance.
+* **accessGuid** - The Guid used by Sitecore Razl to access the Sitecore instance.
-* **database** - The database on the Sitecore instance Razl should interact with.
+* **database** - The database on the Sitecore instance Sitecore Razl should interact with.
 * **path** - The path to the Sitecore instance.
-Used when installing the Razl service.
+Used when installing the Sitecore Razl service.
 * **readThreads** - The number of threads to use while looking for differences in a copyAll operation.
 The default value is 4.
 * **writeThreads** - The number of threads to use while copying differences in a copyAll operation.
 The default value is 4.

-At least two connections should be defined in a Razl script.
+At least two connections should be defined in a Sitecore Razl script.

 #### Defined Connections